Published Feb. 9, 2021

 In mentor-mentee relationships and interactions, there are often non-verbal cues and habits that both mentor and mentee must catch on to understand each other better.

-For example, mentee might be a stickler to routines, or the mentor might have a unique way of explaining things.
+For example, the mentee might be a stickler to routines, or the mentor might have a unique way of explaining things.

 Mentors and mentees should also have similar values and principles.
 Working in different moral frameworks is fundamentally a point of friction that can break trust and respect.